elastic/kibana/x-pack/plugins/cloud/README.md

 # `cloud` plugin

 The `cloud` plugin adds cloud specific features to Kibana.
-The plugin configures following values:
+The client-side plugin configures following values:
 - `isCloudEnabled = true` for both ESS and ECE deployments
 - `cloudId` is the ID of the Cloud deployment Kibana is running on
 - `baseUrl` is the URL of the Cloud interface, for Elastic Cloud production environment the value is `https://cloud.elastic.co`